Alvearie/HRI/documentation/index.md

 - [Flink](https://flink.apache.org/) is a stateful stream processing framework that is used to perform validation.

 ## IBM Cloud Dependencies
 The HRI was developed on the IBM Cloud and currently does not support running on other public or private clouds.
-However, as a part of Alvearie, the goal is to support other public and private cloud, which the team continues to work towards.
+However, as a part of Alvearie, the goal is to support other public and private clouds, which the team continues to work towards.
 Please see the [Roadmap](roadmap.md) for additional details.

 ## Core Architecture
 ![core-architecture](images/architecture-core.png)